MIKNSJ/config/git/merge.md

 example, consider using HTTPS in the format: https://github.com/{user-name}/{repo_name}.git and open the repository in an external text editor like VSCode.
 Recall that cloning can be done using the command ```git clone``` or through Github Desktop.
-You should apply this step for the empty repository ONLY unless you prefer doing repo_1 -> repo_2 -> repo_1 or repo_2 instead of the expression defined above.
+We will apply this step for the empty repository (repo_3) unless you prefer doing repo_1 -> repo_2 or repo_2 -> repo_1 instead of the path defined above.

-Execute the following commands in your terminal:
+Execute the following commands in your terminal (repo_3) or the repo that will contain all the sub-repo contents (the repo that is after ->):

 ```
 git remote add -f {repo_label} https://github.com/{username}/{repo_name}.git